Skip to main content

 },

 Info: Resizing PoST data is a time-consuming process during which the node is not able to generate proofs.
 The node will automatically generate proofs once the resizing process is complete.
-Time your resizing process accordingly - start after your PoET cycle gap ends and the node has generated a PoST proof and finish before the next PoET cycle gap.
+Time your resizing process accordingly - start once your PoET cycle gap ends and the node has generated a PoST proof, and finish before the next PoET cycle gap.

-Be aware: Decreasing your PoST size will reduce your rewards and becomes affective in the epoch after the resizing process is complete and the node has generated a PoST proof.
+Beware: Decreasing your PoST size will reduce your rewards and only becomes effective in the epoch after the resizing process is complete, and the node has generated a PoST proof.
 Increasing your PoST size will increase your rewards, but it takes 2 epochs to become effective.
-Example: If you increase your PoST size before the PoET cycle gap in epoch 10, your rewards will be increased starting from epoch 12.
+For example, if you increase your PoST size before the PoET cycle gap in epoch 10, your rewards will be increased starting from epoch 12.

-You can also resize PoST data using the postcli tool, which allows you to have greater control.
-For information on how to initialize only the data you don't already have and merge it with the existing data refer to the section Initializing a subset of post data.
+You can also resize PoST data using the postcli tool which allows you to have greater control.
+For information on how to only initialize the data that you do not already have and merge it with the existing data, refer to this section.